Shashank-Holla/TSAI-END-Program/11- HandsOn 5/README.md

 This assignment's objective is to build convolution based Sequence to Sequence machine translation model to translate sentences from German to English.

+Compared to recurrent networks, convolutional models create fixed size context representations and this can be made larger by stacking convolutional layers on top of each other.
+This allows CNN control over the maximum length of of dependencies to be modeled.
+Similar to the idea of edges and gradients to textures to patterns to parts of objects being captured in multiple convolution blocks in image domain, Multi-layered CNN network creates hierarchical representation over the input sentence where nearby input elements interact at lower layers and distant elements interact at higher layers.
+Computations in convolutional network is applied over all elements in parallel in training and exploits the GPU hardware.

+The inner working of the convolution model's encoder-decoder modules is [here.](https://dev.to/shashankholla_10/convolutional-sequence-to-sequence-learning-a-closer-look-bdn)

 ## Architecture

 ### Encoder